encointer/book/src/testnet-cantillon-tutorial.md

 Participant index: 1
 ```

-The current client throws an irrelevant error about decoding events.
+The current client may throw an irrelevant error about decoding events.
 Just ignore that!

 Now's a good time to check what public information is available about our currency at this time: